cert-manager/website/content/docs/troubleshooting/webhook.md

 message but cert-manager is reported to be working by some users.
 Feedback and PRs are welcome.

-## Error 14: `the namespace "kube-system" is managed and the request's verb "create" is denied`
+## Error: `the namespace "kube-system" is managed and the request's verb "create" is denied`

 When installing cert-manager on GKE Autopilot with Helm, you will see the following error message: